gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 ### Goals

-- augment all relevant Gardener API types defined in gardener/gardener to allow selecting either IPv4 or IPv6 single-stack networking (`core.gardener.cloud/v1beta1.{Shoot,Seed}`, `extensions.gardener.cloud/v1alpha1.{Network,DNSRecord}`)
+- Augment all relevant Gardener API types defined in gardener/gardener to allow selecting either IPv4 or IPv6 single-stack networking (`core.gardener.cloud/v1beta1.{Shoot,Seed}`, `extensions.gardener.cloud/v1alpha1.{Network,DNSRecord}`).
-- define a contract that all components (including networking extensions) need to follow to support this configuration
+- Define a contract that all components (including networking extensions) need to follow to support this configuration.
-- adapt all relevant components in the local Gardener environment to support this configuration
+- Adapt all relevant components in the local Gardener environment to support this configuration.
-- document all required steps for getting started with the IPv6 setup for developers (without requiring existing config/knowledge)
+- Document all required steps for getting started with the IPv6 setup for developers (without requiring existing config/knowledge).
-- add e2e tests to prevent regressions and guarantee the stability of the feature (especially because nobody is running it in productive environments)
+- Add e2e tests to prevent regressions and guarantee the stability of the feature (especially because nobody is running it in productive environments).

 ### Non-Goals

-- support IPv4/IPv6 dual-stack networking
+- Support IPv4/IPv6 dual-stack networking.
-- provide IPv4 connectivity on IPv6 single-stack clusters
+- Provide IPv4 connectivity on IPv6 single-stack clusters.
-- support IPv6 single-stack networking on cloud infrastructure
+- Support IPv6 single-stack networking on cloud infrastructure.
-- use IPv6 prefixes assigned by provider for pod CIDR similar to [provider-assigned node CIDR](https://github.com/gardener/gardener/blob/219d828fcdea81fb3edf13de2736daf81e137923/pkg/operation/botanist/infrastructure.go#L73)
+- Use IPv6 prefixes assigned by provider for pod CIDR similar to [provider-assigned node CIDR](https://github.com/gardener/gardener/blob/219d828fcdea81fb3edf13de2736daf81e137923/pkg/operation/botanist/infrastructure.go#L73).
-- support changing the networking setup of shoots from IPv4 to IPv6 single-stack or vice-versa
+- Support changing the networking setup of shoots from IPv4 to IPv6 single-stack or vice-versa.
-- host IPv6 single-stack shoots on IPv4 single-stack seeds or vice-versa
+- Host IPv6 single-stack shoots on IPv4 single-stack seeds or vice-versa.
-- propose changes to API types defined outside of gardener/gardener and their implementations, e.g., the `NetworkConfig` APIs (`providerConfig`) of networking extensions
+- Propose changes to API types defined outside of gardener/gardener and their implementations, e.g., the `NetworkConfig` APIs (`providerConfig`) of networking extensions.

 ## Proposal

 A new feature gate `IPv6SingleStack` is added to gardener-apiserver.
 The IPv6-related fields and values can only be used if the feature gate is enabled.

-The feature gate serves the purpose of disabling the feature in productive Gardener installations and prevents users from configuring IPv6 networking for their shoot clusters, while it is still under development and not supported on cloud infrastructure.
+The feature gate serves the purpose of disabling the feature in productive Gardener installations and prevents users from configuring IPv6 networking for their shoot clusters while it is still under development and not supported on cloud infrastructure.
 As part of this enhancement, the feature gate is supposed to be enabled only in the local environment.
 Later on, the feature gate may also be used for safe-guarding maturing and enablement of a IPv6 single-stack implementation on cloud infrastructure.
 The feature gate is not supposed to be toggled back and forth.